Osestic/Robotics-3D-Visualisation-and-Control-Application/README.md

 It did not have the real-time simulation.
 Thus, incrementation was used to control joint positions based on user inputs.
 This made it quite slow.
 Also, you could only use the sliders to control the robot.
 It is quite limited compared to the final version as it lacks most of the features.

-### Final Version of the Robotics 3D Visualisation and Control Application: [Final Version Demo](https://youtu.be/FHCdyu7V4PU?si=Fb0ue-RPLCEbxE3M)
+### Final Version of the Real-Time Robotics 3D Digital Twin & Control Application: [Final Version Demo](https://youtu.be/FHCdyu7V4PU?si=Fb0ue-RPLCEbxE3M)
 ![3DRobot](https://github.com/user-attachments/assets/c0de4073-acce-4efb-acbd-05a8495366c9)

 This has every aforementioned feature.